Golf0ned/pairings-bot/README.md

 ### Configure Tournament
 ```
-/configuretournament <tournament-id>
+/configuretournament <tournament-id> <event-id>
 ```

-Sets the tournament to blast pairings from.
+Sets the tournament to blast pairings from and the event pairings will be pulled from.

-`tournament-id` is the aptly labelled portion of the tournament URL.
+Both `tournament-id` and `event-id` can be found in the URL of the entries in the event on Tabroom.

 (Insert screenshot here)